Teresa Deubelli-Hwang profile picture

 Biography

-Teresa M. Deubelli-Hwang is a researcher jointly associated with the Systemic Risk and Resilience Research Group of the IIASA Advancing Systems Analysis Program, the Equity and Justice Research Group of the IIASA Population and Just Societies Program, and the Strategic Initiatives Program.
-She first joined IIASA in April 2019 as part of the former Risk and Resilience Program.
+Teresa M. Deubelli-Hwang is a research scholar jointly associated with the Systemic Risk and Resilience Research Group of the IIASA Advancing Systems Analysis Program, the Equity and Justice Research Group of the IIASA Population and Just Societies Program, and the Strategic Initiatives Program.

-Prior to joining IIASA, she worked at the Organisation for Economic Co-operation and Development (OECD) as well as at the European Commission Directorate-General for European Civil Protection and Humanitarian Aid Operations (DG ECHO).
+Prior to joining IIASA, she worked at the OECD and the European Commission (DG ECHO).